Updated for 2020 – please check the websites prior to visiting due to the current situation.

 Four Winds Farm, Tunbridge Wells, Kent ~ Pumpkin Week with Animals

-Details are yet to be announced fully but Four Winds Warm will have a Pumpkin Week from 23rd to 27th October.
+Details are yet to be announced fully but Four Winds Warm will have a Pumpkin Week in 2020.

 Willows Activity Farm, St Albans ~ Pumpkins and Peter Rabbit

 Willows Activity Farm in St. Albans provides a variety of events for children.
 From carousels, outdoor games, and covered play areas to tractor rides.
 Families can spend a full day at the children’s farm, about 50 minutes north of London.